TowCenter/Podcasting/GuideToPodcasting.md

 audience penetration or financial investment.

 ![](graphics/PODCAST15_Trends_podcast.png)

+<span>Figure 2: Frequency of “podcast” as a search term, from 2005 to
+2015, via Google Trends.</span>

 So what has changed since *Serial*?
 First, improved technology has made podcasts easier to consume.
 Second, [consumers are becoming more aware